What Makes Scandinavian Interiors So Popular?

 1. Clean edges with a pop of colour

-The first home on our list is a XX-room HDB located at xx.
+The first home on our list is a 5-room HDB located at Canberra.
 When you first enter, you will immediately recognise the iconic white and muted colour palette combination that truly defines the minimalist Scandinavian look.
-Having the walls in white – as compared to darker colours like grey or brown – helps to elevate the home and create the perception of having more space than what is really the case, which can be beneficial for smaller homes.
+Having the walls white – as compared to darker colours like grey or brown – helps to elevate the home and create the perception of having more space than what is really the case, which can be beneficial for smaller homes.

 You’ll also notice that there are many clean lines and edges throughout the home, such as along the corners of the walls and on the choice of furnishings and accessories (e.g. cabinets, tables).
 This is also iconic of the Scandinavian design style, focusing on simple lines and light spaces to highlight the beauty of the very basic form of things.